Ramona Town Hall

 July 21, 2010

 Construction Master Plan for Ramona Town Hall

 The first priority, or phase one will be to complete East Wing, West Wing, East Office, West Office, Men’s Restrooms, Entry and Stairwell for occupancy.
+COMPLETED

 The second priority, or phase two will be to complete second floor for occupancy and storage.

 The third priority, or phase three will be to complete the main hall for public occupancy.

 Phase One:Ring out electrical and complete electrical, phone, computer wiring in west wing and upstairs under supervision of electrician.
 Frame out soffits in west wing to accept HVAC vents.
 Frame fire stops in staircase chase.
 Frame door and platform over vault for interior heating units.
 Organize volunteer crews to install insulation upstairs in closets and prepare for sheetrock (1/2" material now onsite).
 Under the supervision of Doug Reigner, cut in vents and install ducting pipes.
 Inspect all plumbing systems and install gas pipes and drains for AC.